LOADING ...

 Nearer he came and nearer! her was like a light!

-Her eyes grew for a moment; she drew one last deep breath,
+Her eyes wide for a moment; she drew one last deep breath,

 Her musket the moonlight,

-Shattered her breast in the moonlight and him-with her death.
+Shattered her breast in the moonlight and warned her death.

-He he spurred to the west; he did not know who stood
+He turned; he spurred to the west; he did not who stood

-Bowed, with her head o'er the musket, drenched her own red blood!
+Bowed, with her head the musket, drenched with her own red blood!

-Not till the dawn he heard it, his face grew to hear
+Not till the dawn he it, his face grew grey to hear

 How bess, the daughter,

-Had watched for her love in the moonlight, and died in the there.
+Had watched for her love in the moonlight, and in the darkness there.

 Ix

-Back, he spurred like a madman, a curse to the sky,
+Back, he spurred like a madman, shrieking a to the sky,

-With the white road behind him and his rapier brandished high!
+With the white road smoking him and his rapier brandished high!

-Blood-red were his spurs i' the golden wine-red was his velvet coat,
+were his spurs i' the golden noon; wine-red was his velvet coat,

 Down a dog on the highway,

-And he lay in his blood on the highway, a bunch of lace at his throat.
+And he lay in his blood on the highway, with a bunch of at his throat.

 * * * * * *